Houston company aims to return America to moon's surface with robot lander

 Also on board: an innovative sensor that will use radio waves to accurately determine how much cryogenic propellant is left in a tank in the weightless environment of space, technology that is expected to prove useful for downstream moon missions and other deep space voyages.

-The Falcon 9 is expected to release the lander on a trajectory to the moon.
+The Falcon 9 is expected to release the lander on a trajectory to the moon 48 minutes after liftoff.
 But getting into lunar orbit and down to the surface will be up to Odysseus and the Intuitive Machines flight control team in Houston.

 A key milestone is expected 18 hours after launch when the lander's main engine is test-fired, or commissioned, to help controllers calibrate its performance in space.
 After that, up to three trajectory correction maneuvers are planned to fine-tune its course to the moon.